 Forage Fish Spawning Surveys

-Forage fish (small fish eaten by larger animals) are a crucial link in the marine food web, feeding salmon, seabirds and a variety of marine mammals from seals to orcas.
-In Puget Sound, herring, surf smelt and sand lance are the three most important forage fish species.
-The MRC helps collect information about the latter two species, which lay their eggs on sandy or gravely beaches.
-You can learn more about forage fish here.
+Forage fish (generally, small fish eaten by larger animals) are a crucial link in the marine food web, feeding salmon, seabirds and a variety of marine mammals from seals to orcas.
+The three most common forage fish species in Puget Sound include Pacific herring (Clupea pallasi), surf smelt (Hypomesus pretiosus) and Pacific sand lance (Ammodytes hexapterus).
+The MRC helps collect information about the latter two species, which spawn intertidally, their eggs sticking to sandy or gravely beaches.
+Knowing where and when this spawning occurs is critical for protecting these species and their spawning habitat, which in turn supports a resilient marine food web.
+Learn more about forage fish here.